Surging prices: Key inflation measure hits a 39-year high - KESQ

 Stripping out food and energy costs, which tend to be more volatile even in non-pandemic times, inflation rose to 5.5% between December 2020 and December 2021 — the biggest annual jump since February 1991.
 That was a much faster pace than in November, when core inflation stood at 4.9%.

-Separately, the food price index climbed 6.3%, while the energy cost index rose 29.3% over the past year.
+Separately, the food price index climbed 6.3%, while grocery prices rose even more: 6.5% last year.
+The energy cost index rose 29.3% over the past year.

+But even though prices went through the roof last year, they are still nowhere near the historic highs from the 1980s.
+Inflation peaked in the spring of 1980 at 14.8% without seasonal adjustments, 14.6% with adjustments.

 For the month of December alone, prices rose 0.5%, adjusted for seasonal swings.
 It was slightly more than economists had forecast but a decrease from the 0.8% monthly increase in November.